 The key will be to get in touch with your local U.S. consulate or embassy (the one from which you obtained the visa) well in advance of the expiration date (weeks as opposed to days).

-It's possible that the U.S. consulate will be able to give you a new visa stamp, to substitute for the old one, with a new date that's farther into the future.
+For an immigrant visa, it's possible that the U.S. consulate will be able to give you a new visa stamp, to substitute for the old one, with a new date that's farther into the future.
 This can happen only if your eligibility for the original visa remains completely unchanged, however; for instance, you still plan to marry your U.S. citizen fiance, and that person still has a job that's sufficient to support you.